Sanders003/DBMS_PROJECT/README.md

 ## 📧 OTP and Email Setup

 For forgot password functionality via OTP, set up SMTP details inside `app.py` (if using email).
-You can mock this for now if needed.

 ## 📌 To Do / Improvements